Rotherham: Early history

 The 1086 Domesday Book records a manor previously held by lord Hakon in 1066 tenanted by William the Conqueror's half-brother, Robert de Mortain.
 The 1086 record shows an absentee lord who held the most inhabited manor, Nigel Fossard.
-Today's town area also includes eight outlying Domesday estates.
+The town area today includes eight outlying Domesday estates.
 Eight adult male householders were counted as villagers, three were smallholders and one the priest, three ploughlands were tilled by one lord's plough team and two and a half men's plough teams were active.
 The manor also had a church, roughly four acres of meadow and seven woodland acres.
 Rotherham had a mill valued at half a pound sterling.

-Nigel Fossard's successors, the De Vesci family, rarely visited the town and did not build a castle.
-However, they maintained a Friday market and a fair.
+Fossard's successors, the De Vesci family, rarely visited the town, but maintained a Friday market and a fair.
 In the mid 13th century, John de Vesci and Ralph de Tili gave all their possessions in Rotherham to Rufford Abbey.
-It was part of a period of growing wealth for the church.
-The monks collected tithes from the town and gained rights to an extra market day on Monday and to extend the annual fair from two to three days.
+The monks from the abbey collected tithes from the town and gained rights to an extra market day on Monday and to extend the annual fair from two to three days.

 The townsmen of Rotherham formed the "Greaves of Our Lady's Light", an organisation which worked with the town's three guilds.
 It was suppressed in 1547 but revived in 1584 as the feoffees of the common lands of Rotherham, and remains in existence.

-In the 1480s the Rotherham-born Archbishop of York, Thomas Rotherham, instigated the building of a College of Jesus or Jesus College, Rotherham to rival the colleges of Cambridge and Oxford.
+In the 1480s, the Rotherham-born Archbishop of York, Thomas Rotherham, instigated the building of a College of Jesus in Rotherham to rival the colleges of Cambridge and Oxford.
 It was the first brick building in what is now South Yorkshire and taught theology, religious chant and hymns, grammar and writing.

-The college and new parish church of All Saints made Rotherham an enviable and modern town at the turn of the 16th century.
-The college was dissolved in 1547 in the reign of Edward VI, its assets stripped for the crown to grant to its supporters.
+The college and new parish of All Saints Church made Rotherham an enviable and modern town at the turn of the 16th century.
+The college was dissolved in 1547 during the reign of Edward VI, and its assets were stripped by the crown.
 Very little remains of the original building in College Street.
 Walls of part of the College of Jesus are encased within number 23 and Nos 2, 2A, 4 (later for a time Old College Inn, a beerhouse), 6 and 8 Effingham Street.
-A doorway was rescued from the demolition and relocated to nearby Boston Park in 1879.
-Fragments of walls are the earliest surviving brick structure in South Yorkshire and are remains of the key institution to Rotherham's growth into a town of regional significance.
-Sixty years after the college's dissolution Rotherham was described by a wealthy visitor as falling from a fashionable college town to having admitted gambling and vice.
+A doorway was rescued from demolition and relocated to nearby Boston Park in 1879.
+Sixty years after the college's dissolution Rotherham was described by a wealthy visitor as falling from a fashionable college town to a place of gambling and vice.
 The history of Thomas Rotherham and education in the town are remembered in the name of Thomas Rotherham College.

+Mary, Queen of Scots stayed in Rotherham for two nights at the end of January 1569.
+It has been suggested that she stayed in the College building.
+Two men, a Mr Lete and Mr Bayley, were paid for guarding her.